AndroidModLoader/JPatch/README.md

  - Allows the game to choose Extra6 component on a vehicle when created
  - Bringing back the fake crater from explosion
  - Correct render flag for Dodo Banner (does it work?)
+ - Corona sprites draw distance is 3 times bigger (partially, traffic lights do work)
+ - Static light shadows (from traffic lights, poles and more) draw distance is 3 times bigger

 **Since v1.5**
  - Vertex Weights